auth0/docs/articles/universal-login/new.md

 ## Signup

 - You can make users land directly on the Signup page instead of the Login page by specifying the `screen_hint=signup` parameter when redirecting to `/authorize`.
-Note that this can be combined to the `prompt=login` that indicates if you want to always show the login page or you want to skip if there's an existing session.
+Note that this can be combined with `prompt=login`, which indicates if you want to always show the authentication page or you want to skip if there's an existing session.

 |/authorize parameters | existing session | action|
 |--|--|--|